piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ##### MORE INFO?
 Feel free to contact us at info@piepdx.com, follow us on Twitter at http://twitter.com/piepdx, like us on Facebook at http://facebook.com/piepdx, or follow us on AngelList at http://angel.co/piepdx.

-### Triaging initial responses
-Following the close of the initial applications, PIE staff and selected mentors would go through our initial selection process, reviewing all of the applications with a triage mentality.

-That consisted of three buckets:

-- Keep: Companies that seemed like a good fit for PIE
-- Question: More details required to determine if the company was a good fit
-- Cut: Companies that did not seem like a good fit for PIE

-This triage process usually resulted in us eliminating 50% of the applicants (Cut) and continuing to work through due diligence with the remaining 50% (Keep and Question).

-### Written follow up questions
-Candidates who fell into the "Question" category received follow-up questions via email.
-We used this technique to dig into the details that may have required more explanation or areas that we felt were nebulous or unclear.

-At times, we would question some of the Keep candidates.
-Specifically if they were working in areas where staff or mentors had specific expertise.

-The questions allowed us to test assumptions or get additional data.

-We generally gave the startups a week to respond to our questions.
-They were kept or cut based on our analysis of their responses.

 ## Selection process
 Without question, the most common query we receive — from both Founders and other Accelerator programs — is "How do you choose your startups?"